rpgos/media-search/README.md

     cd media-search
     ```

+2. Duplicate the file `example.env` and rename the copy to `.env`
+3. Set the env variables in the file

-2. Start the containers and create DB
+4. Start the containers and create DB

     ```
     docker compose up -d